Title: On the Verge (Prelude to an Admission of Love)

 If Mulder were an I-told-you-so kind of guy, he’d be crowing big time.
 But the expressions on their faces are vindication enough.

-Ahead, the giant hole left behind by the spaceship grows larger and larger until it’s even bigger than Muder remembered.
+Ahead, the giant hole left behind by the spaceship grows larger and larger until it’s even bigger than Mulder remembered.
 Prevailing winds have coated one side of the basin with fresh snow.
 The rest remains a dark scar in the otherwise white landscape.

 “Seen enough?”
 Brigham asks.
 “Sorry, but I’m on a pretty tight schedule.”